Instagram/MonkeyType/README.rst

       ...

-By default this will dump call traces into a sqlite database in the file ``monkeytype.sqlite`` in the current working directory.
+By default this will dump call traces into a sqlite database in the file ``monkeytype.sqlite3`` in the current working directory.
 You can then use the ``monkeytype`` command to generate a stub file for a module, or apply the type annotations directly to your code::